 - 13. Line positions are those that have direct responsibility for the basic objectives of an organization.
 These typically include producing and selling a product.
 Staff positions are supportive in nature (e.g., human resources, maintenance) and have only indirect responsibility for an organization's basic objectives. - 14.
-Yes, the controller should be a member of senior management.
-This is because the controller, as the chief accountant for the firm, has a wealth of information needed by senior management in determining the strategic direction of the firm. - 15.
+Yes, the controller should be a member of top management.
+This is because the controller, as the chief accountant for the firm, has a wealth of information needed by top management in determining the strategic direction of the firm. - 15.
 Ethical behaviour involves choosing actions that are right, proper, and just.
-It is possible to teach aspects of ethical behaviour in a managerial accounting classroom.
+Yes, it is possible to teach aspects of ethical behaviour in a managerial accounting classroom.
 Students need to see examples of right and wrong in business.
 These examples help them to recognize ethical dilemmas they will face later on the job. - 16.
-One major theme or executive pressure common to many of the accounting scandals is a focus on the short-term future, rather than the long-term.
-For example, WorldCom wrongly decided to increase current period net income by inappropriately decreasing current period expenses (by recording more of the expenditures as an asset that would be expensed in small amounts each period rather than all at once in the current period).
+One major theme or executive pressure common to many of the accounting scandals is a focus on the short-term, rather than the long-term.
+For example, WorldCom wrongly decided to increase current period net income by inappropriately decreasing current - period expenses (by recording more of the expenditures as an asset that would be expensed in small amounts each period rather than all at once in the current period).
 Oftentimes, the high-level executives that perpetrate such financial fraud are rewarded by incentives that overweight current-period net income performance relative to long-term net income performance.
 Another major theme common to many of the accounting and banking frauds is a lack of sufficient transparency, or clarification, in the types and timing of the information that is reported to parties outside of the organization.
-Some business experts also would argue that a third common theme underlying many of these scandals was the lack of sufficient oversight (i.e., watchdog mentality) by the perpetrating organization's auditors, board of directors, or both.

-17. The Chartered Professional Accountant (CPA) is the Canadian professional accounting designation.
-The three previous forms of designation discussed are Certified Management Accountant, Chartered Accountant, and Certified General Accountant.
+Some business experts also would argue that a third common theme underlying many of these scandals was the lack of sufficient oversight (i.e., watchdog mentality) by the perpetrating organization's auditors, board of directors, or both. - 17.
+The three forms of designation discussed are the Certified Management Accountant, the Chartered Accountant, and Certified General Accountant.
+While all three are appropriate to the accountant within the company, only the CMA exam is interdisciplinary and covers the broad range of subjects faced by the managerial accountant.